algo21-220040053/Assignment1/README.md

 # Assignment1
-The assignment about time series prediction for Algo Trading。
+The project is an assignment about time series prediction for Algo Trading.